RosettaCommons/documentation/rosetta_basics/scoring/DEEREnergy.md

 Electron paramagnetic resonance spectroscopy, EPR for short, is an experimental tool that reports protein dynamics and structural heterogeneity.
 A widely-used application is double electron-electron resonance (DEER, also called PELDOR), which is used to measure nanometer-scale distances between pairs of spin probes attached to protein backbones by site-directed spin labeling (SDSL).
 The DEEREnergy energy method, which is a part of the broader RosettaDEER module, allows these data to be integrated with Rosetta for modeling protein structures.

 Documentation written by Diego del Alamo (del.alamo@vanderbilt.edu).
-Last edited 13 May 2020.
+Last edited 1 June 2021.
 If you use this score term, please cite "Rapid Simulation of Unprocessed DEER Decay Data for Protein Fold Prediction" by del Alamo et al, Biophysical Journal (2020).

 [[_TOC_]]